sphinx-labs/sphinx/specs/bundling.md

 ## Safe Module Merkle Tree Bundling Logic

 ### Goal
 A function that transforms an arbitrary set of transactions on an arbitrary set of networks into a Merkle Tree which is executable by the SphinxModule.
-See the SphinxModule Merkle Tree spec for more detail on the exact structure and content of the Merkle tree and its leafs.
+See the SphinxModule Merkle Tree spec for more detail on the exact structure and content of the Merkle tree and its leaves.

 ### Secondary Goals
 - Simple and auditable